D-Pow/mock-requests/ReadMe.md

 This was designed to be used in such a way that wherever you configure it, the entire app experiences the effects.
-This means you could configure it in one file and then all files that make async requests to those configured URLs will receive the mock responses instead, even without importing `MockRequests` (assuming you configure it in a file that's parsed before other files make network calls).
+This means you could configure it in one file and then all files that make async requests to those configured URLs will receive the mock responses instead, even without importing `MockRequests`.

 Furthermore, it is designed to be used specifically when some APIs are not functioning correctly and mocks are necessary to replace those responses for continuing your work.
-However, replacing all API responses is still a valid use of this library.
+In this regard, it is also great to use when the back-end API is still being developed but you want to work on the front-end, or when you don't have internet at all but still need to get work done.

 This library also supports **dynamic responses** so that you can mimic the actions of your back-end services.
 Simply add dynamic-update functions to your config and call `MockRequests`'s dynamic